gigs4u/ShoppingCartBillUtility/README.md

 **Note for testing purpose I have made all the GET Rest API.
 Only Last one is POST for showing how to use POST.
-We have used Basic Authentication Credentials are pasted on each step
+We have used Basic Authentication Credentials are pasted on each step Prerequisite - Java 1.8 and Maven/Eclipse.
+If you dont have 1.8 JDK then please change the Java version in pom.xl to <java.version>1.7</java.version>

 # Step-1: Deploy & Run My Shopping Cart Billing Utility (Spring Boot Rest API)